supriyapandey15/Library-Management-System/README.md

 3. Configure Eclipse(Set path)

-    >	Once it has been downloaded or installed set the workspace location (the path or directory where project will get stored) and lauch your eclipse.
+    >	Once it has been downloaded or installed set the workspace location (the path or directory where project will get stored) and launch your eclipse.

+ 4. Create Java File:

+   	>	Click on File >New>Java Project>Project name.

+    >	Enter Finish.